 Make sure you are eating healthy food during the preparation, stay away from junk food, and keep yourself active by walking or running as per your preferences.
 Make sure to eat foods like almonds, blueberries, broccoli, pumpkin seeds, etc. This helps boost memory and enables you to focus for a long time.
 Eat nutrient-rich food for a healthy, functioning body.

 Meditation is very necessary, and it gives individual peace and focuses on important tasks which are your priority.
 These exams are stressful; therefore, mediation is needed for 15 to 20 mins every day.
 People with great sporting abilities have mediation in common for greater efficiency during the performance.

 Make sure your electronic devices are not anywhere near you while you are studying, as it can be a great distraction.
-If anything that is pulling you down, then it is better to cut it off.
+If anything is pulling you down, then it is better to cut it off.

 It depends on how we develop ourselves, so it's necessary to construct habits that contribute to making the best version of ourselves.

-The above tips will help you in Neet long term exam preparation and memorization.
+The above tips will help you in long term exam preparation and memorization.
 The above tips will also assist you to contemplate some solid strategic plans to give you basic dos and don'ts during preparation.
 Make sure that you're healthy and active.
 Do not panic during the exam.
 Enjoy what you're doing.
 Your attitude towards exams should always be positive as attitude determines effectiveness.
 No matter what your results are, keep in mind that you're learning.
 Even if you don't get through the exam, count that as an experience.
-Learning and knowledge are what matters at the end of the day.
+Learning and knowledge are what matter at the end of the day.